chengxiaoyueqaz/trading-strategy/README.md

 The trading strategy is about a specific buying signal on a rolling stock pool,

+# Results
+1, annual return: 140%
-The annual return of the strategy is 140% with a max drawdown of 30%.
+2, max drawdown of 30%